revgrid/revgrid/etc/revgrid.api.md

     resetGridBorder(edge?: string): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration resized(): void;
+    // Warning: (ae-forgotten-export) The symbol "RowPropertiesBehavior" needs to be exported by the entry point public-api.d.ts
+    //
     // @internal (undocumented)
-    resizeScrollbars(): void;
+    readonly _rowPropertiesBehavior: RowPropertiesBehavior;
     get rowScrollAnchorIndex(): number;
     set rowScrollAnchorIndex(value: number);
-    readonly sbHScroller: FinBar;
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@type" is not defined in this configuration
-    sbPrevVScrollValue: number | undefined;
-    // Warning: (ae-forgotten-export) The symbol "FinBar" needs to be exported by the entry point public-api.d.ts readonly sbVScroller: FinBar;
+    // Warning: (ae-forgotten-export) The symbol "ScrollBehavior_2" needs to be exported by the entry point public-api.d.ts
+    //
+    // @internal (undocumented)
+    readonly _scrollBehavior: ScrollBehavior_2;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration scrollBy(offsetColumnCount: number, offsetY: number): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration scrollColumnsBy(offset: number): boolean;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration scrollColumnsBy(offset: number): void;
-    // (undocumented)
-    scrollingNow: boolean;
-    // (undocumented)
-    scrollToMakeVisible(c: number, r: number): void;
-    // @internal (undocumented)
-    scrollValueChangedNotification(force: boolean): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration scrollVBy(offsetY: number): void;
     // (undocumented)